aspose-words/Aspose.Words-API-References/english/net/aspose.words/specialchar/accept/_index.md

 ### Remarks

+Calls DocumentVisitor.VisitSpecialChar.

-Calls DocumentVisitor.VisitSpecialChar.For more info see the Visitor design pattern.
+For more info see the Visitor design pattern.

 ### See Also